Harris on Ukraine: World at 'a decisive moment in history'

 “The imposition of these sweeping and coordinated measures will inflict great damage on those who must be held accountable.
 And we will not stop with economic measures,” Harris said.
 “We will further reinforce our NATO allies on the eastern flank.”

-Biden and other U.S. have offered increasingly dire warnings that the window for diplomacy is narrow.
+Biden and other U.S. officials have offered increasingly dire warnings that the window for diplomacy is narrow.

-Biden told reporters Friday that he believes Putin has decided to invade in the coming days, taking military action that could go far beyond the disputed Donbas region in eastern Ukraine and include the capital of Kyiv.
+Biden told reporters Friday that he believes Putin has decided to invade in the coming days, taking military action that could go far beyond the disputed Donbas region in eastern Ukraine and include the capital, Kyiv.

-The vice president was scheduled to meet later Saturday with Germany’s chancellor, Olaf Scholz.
+The vice president also met on Saturday with Germany’s chancellor, Olaf Scholz.
+Biden has vowed the Nord Stream 2 Russia-to-Germany gas pipeline will be blocked if Russia further invades Ukraine.

-Harris noted in her remarks that “not since the end of the Cold War” has the Munich conference “convened under such dire circumstances.”
+Harris also discussed the recent Ukraine developments and Western response with President Ursula von der Leyen of the European Commission and Prime Minister Kyriakos Mitsotakis of Greece, the White House said.

 Follow AP’s coverage of the tensions between Ukraine and Russia at https://apnews.com/hub/russia-ukraine